AlejandroUL/Encriptador/README.md

 # Encriptador
-This is an encrypter created for the OracleOne scrolarship.
+This is an encrypter created for the OracleOne scolarship.
 You can access through https://alejandroul.github.io/Encriptador/